Time to Visit: April

 - Dina’s Paradise

-There are countless restaurants, bistros, cafes and beachbars in Corfu.
-Thanks to the extremely cosmopolitan nature of the Corfu crowd, you will never be hard pressed to find the cuisine of you liking.
+There are countless restaurants, bistros, cafes and beach bars in Corfu.
+Thanks to the extremely cosmopolitan nature of the Corfu crowd, you will never be hard-pressed to find the cuisine of your liking.
 Almost all beaches of Corfu have great restaurants close to them.
 We give you the names of only a few popular ones:

 - Lemon Garden and Fuego and the Pumphouse in Acharavi

 - Sebastian in Agios Gordios

 - Antranik Pizza Pete, Chris and La Famiglia in Corfu Town